wz2392/nyu-itp-spring23-payability/Sprint 5/Customer_Health_metrics/README.md

   - Pre-fulfillment Cancellation Rate.
   - Valid Tracking Rate.

-## 2. Make the dashboard and add controls on it:
+## 2. Make the dashboard and add decorations:
 The dashboard interface is roughly divided into three parts to show the data of the three parts listed above.
 Under the important rates including OrderDefect Rate, LateShipment Rate, Pre-fulfillment Cancel Rate and Valid Tracking Rate, both the number of affected orders and the total number of orders in calculations are shown, which explains how the rates are calculated.<br>

 Added a control above the dashboard to let the viewer filter the suppliers' unique key and a date label to show when the data was last updated.